-“The man of restraint is awake in that which is night for all beings; the time in which all beings are awake is night for the sage who sees” (2:69).
+The man of restraint is awake in what is night for all beings.
+That in which all beings are awake is night for the sage who truly sees (2:69).

 By “awake” Krishna means having the awareness centered in an area of existence.
-There are, then, two kinds of minds: those that are awake in the Atman and those that are awake in the senses–consciousnesses centered in the spirit and consciousnesses centered in matter.
+There are, then, two kinds of minds: those that are awake in the Atman and those that are awake in the senses, consciousnesses centered in the spirit and consciousnesses centered in matter.
 And of course, to be centered in something will cause us to be identified with it.
 Some identify with the immutable, imperishable Self, and some identify with the ever-changing, perishable world and the body which links us to that world.
 The Self, on the other hand, links us to the Supreme Self, Brahman.
 Both types are awake, having reached the evolutionary level of humanity, but the difference is vast, even abysmal.

 How Jesus saw it

 Now things get really interesting.
 The word translated “single” (aplous) does not mean one in a numerical sense, but in the sense of unified, of having come into oneness with something.
 Its root is pleko which means to be twined together with something.
-The opposite of aplous is poneros, which through translated “evil,” does not mean what it does in our time.
-“Evil” was used at the time of the King James’ translators in the sense of misfortune and harm as well as negative moral condition.
+The opposite of aplous is poneros, which though translated “evil,” does not mean what it does in our time.
+“Evil” was used at the time of the King James’ translators in the sense of misfortune and harm, as well as negative moral condition.
 It also means to be degenerated from essential character or virtue.